An all-inclusive gastronomic delight

 This morning we continue on towards Dormans.
 We can then take an excursion to Reims.
 Reims' most famous landmark is the city's cathedral - Notre-Dame de Reims.
 Noted as one of Europe's most important Gothic buildings, the 13th century cathedral is today a UNESCO World Heritage site.
 Discover the beautiful stained glass windows, majestic sculptures and impressive architecture during our visit to this pretty city today, where we enjoy a guided tour as well as a visit to the cathedral.
 The ship overnights in Dormans.

 This morning we depart Dormans and sail towards Epernay.
 After lunch onboard we take an excursion along the famous Champagne Route including a visit to the village of Hautvilliers - the birthplace of Dom Pérignon, a Benedictine monk who created the Champagne method of producing this distinctive sparkling wine.
 We continue our education with a delicious tasting at one of the leading Champagne houses in the area.
 We return to our ship for a fantastic gala dinner.

-After a buffet breakfast, we disembark our barge for the last time at Epernay and transfer to the Gare du Nord railway station in the centre of Paris.
+After a buffet breakfast, we disembark our barge for the last time at Epernay and transfer to the Gare du Nord railroad station in the center of Paris.
 Here we catch the Eurostar service to London St Pancras International.
 On arrival our tour concludes.